LandSciTech/Caribou-Demographic-Projection-Paper/cloud/README.md

 Steps:

-1) Make sure the Caribou-Demographic-Projection-Paper is correct and has been pushed to GitHub.
-If doing a new set need to change in make_batch_scripts
+1) Make sure the Caribou-Demographic-Projection-Paper repo is correct and has been pushed to GitHub.
-3) In make_batch_scripts, make sure that the SASURL for the Azure storage container is up-to-date.
-You may need to modify the vmSize in the pool JSON template and the number of taskSlotsPerNode and the targetNumberNodes.
+2) Make sure gh::gh_token() returns your GitHub PAT because it is used in the script
+3) In setup_azure.sh change setName.

+4) Run a test: Do this when ever significant changes have been made to ensure it works as expected 4.1) Change the name of the script called in run_caribou.sh to sensitivityMinimalTest.R 4.2) Follow all the steps below and ensure that it works and files are correctly copied to Azure 4.3) Change the name of the script called in run_caribou.sh back to sensitivityMinimal.R

-4) Step through the setup_azure.sh script interactively.
-You will need to edit the total number of tasks and pool name as needed.
+4) Step through the setup_azure.sh script interactively until you get to Monitor Tasks section.
+5) Once all tasks are running enable autoscaling.
+If you don't turn on autoscaling we will continue paying until the pool is deleted.
-5) Tasks will run and when complete the results should be copied to the Azure storage container.
-This should take ~1 day.
-When complete use the script to ensure that all results are successfully copied and then delete the pool.
-We will continue paying until the pool is deleted to try to do it ASAP after completion.
+6) Tasks will run and when complete the results should be copied to the Azure storage container.
+Autoscaling should should remove nodes once they are not in use.

-*n = number of pageIds in set
+7) When complete use the script to download results from Azure and then delete the data from Azure and delete the pool.